leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - Comedians are an entire class of people we pay to reveal uncomfortable truths.
     - The social scientists of human nature
     - Given permission to say the things people might be thinking but are afraid to say
+    - Comedians reveal great truths.
+Probably so many of them depressed because they see truth and are burdened
   - It's also an interesting phenomenon on figuring out what is the shared collective temperature and who gets to set that

+- I like the thought experiment of imagining a world where a person existed but the technology didn't e.g. Mozart without the harpsicle, Gates without the PC, Hendrix without the electric guitar
+  - Great artistic expression comes because somebody wants to communicate and finds their medium to do so
+  - There's something broken in you, you don't feel understood, and you find the instrument to express yourself

+- There's something really powerful about exploring the meaning of meaning
+  - Thinking about the objects around us, the meaning they might hold for others that is lost on us
+  - e.g. a brick on a street might have significance for someone, but we'll walk past it without knowing.
+  - Situations like this happen all the time

 **Footnotes**